 - difficulties when travelling to certain countries such as the USA

 Because there are no sentencing guidelines for drug driving setting out penalties for specific drug readings, the level of punishment for smoking weed and driving can be variable.
-Whereas a driver two times over a drink drive limit might face a ban of two years (twice the minimum ban) it is less certain what a drug driver might face.
+Whereas a driver two times over a drink drive limit might face a ban of two years (twice the minimum ban) it is less certain what the penalty for driving high might be.

 Some courts have been known to use the drink driving guidelines as a template of what sentence to impose, so if you are two times the drug-drive limit for cannabis then you could be facing a two-year ban, but this is not a given.